AngelGSoto/Alhambra-magni-QSOsCVs/README.md

 # Alhambra-magni-QSOsCVs
 ## ALHAMBRA magnitudes of QSOs and CVs

-Contains folders with the ALHAMBRA magnitudes of QSOs in several redshift range and the ALHAMBRA magnitudes of the CVs from SDSS.
+Contains folders with the ALHAMBRA magnitudes of QSOs in several redshift range and the ALHAMBRA magnitudes of the CVs.

 ## Description of the folders